c5ho/scheduler/README.md

 3. Start the web server using the `npm start` command.
 The app will be served at <http://localhost:8000/>.
 4. Go to <http://localhost:8000/> in your browser.

+5. Optionally, set up the scheduler-api with mock data using [this repo](https://github.com/lighthouse-labs/scheduler-api).
 <br>

 ## Screen Views